 The Bookmobile is owned and operated by the Paulding County Carnegie Library to serve the rural areas of Paulding County and citizens of all ages who may not be able to readily drive to a branch library in the villages of Antwerp, Oakwood or Payne; or to the main historic Carnegie library in Paulding.

 The library is proud of its "award winning"* bookmobile team!
 The team includes Kathy Heffley, the manager of the operation and Tawnya English, the driver of this large bus.
-Both team members are great "people persons" and they will work hard to make sure your bookmobile visit is memorable.
+Both team members are great "people persons" and they will work hard to make sure your bookmobile visits are memorable.
 Their personalities teamed with their desire to provide great customer service, will result in a strong bookmobile program for all citizens.

 The bookmobile is actually be a small branch library on wheels.
 All print materials that one would find at a branch library, may be found on the bookmobile.
 These includes popular reading and best-sellers; new movies, children's titles, J-Fiction and Non -Fiction.
 A popular Adult fiction and non- fiction collection will provide for delightful browsing.
 Recorded books on CD, PlayAways and a number of popular movies for all ages will round out the collection.
 Everyone will find something to interest them on the bookmobile.

 School Year 2013-2014 Schedule

-The bookmobile travels to unserved areas of the county including Auglaize Township, Mandale, Grover Hill, Melrose, Broughton, Scott, Haviland, Latty, Briceton, Cecil, and Five-Span.
+The bookmobile travels to unserved areas of the county including Mandale, Grover Hill, Melrose, Broughton, Scott, Haviland, Latty, Briceton, and Cecil.
 The rolling library also stops at area nursing homes, assisted living facilities, afterschool programs, Head Start and pre-school centers.
 Additional stops will be added as needs are assessed.

 The Graphic Wrap